luisibanez/M-Tutorial/source/BasicCodeLifeCycle_Lesson.rst

     write "hello",!
     quit

-Then save the file and quite the editor.
+Then save the file and quit the editor.

 This will return you to the GT.M prompt.